sociallydistantgame/sociallydistant/CONTRIBUTING.md

 3. Name it after the feature you're working on, e.g. `ssh-hacking`, `accessibility-fixes`, `my-awesome-feature`
 4. Commit changes to that branch on your fork.
 5. Squash all of your commits into one, using the template above for the message.
-6. Create a pull request on this repository, requesting to merge your branch into the current `work/VERSION` branch.
+6. Create a pull request on this repository, requesting to merge your branch into the `devel` branch.

 ## Code review and code style
 All code contributions must look like it belongs in the game's codebase.
 If you're using Rider, it will enforce